-or follow a Certificate programme (now called Diploma Course Candidates by the IB) that meets the requirements in 4 above.
-The College reserves the right to move a student from an IB Diploma Programme to an IB Certificate Programme if the College feels this is the more suitable.
-This is very rare.
+or in very rare circumstances follow an IB Courses Programme that meets the requirements in 4 above.
+The College reserves the right to move a student from an IB Diploma Programme to an IB Courses Programme if the College feels this is in the best interests of the student.
+Students sitting the IB courses programme can receive certificates for individual courses passed, but will not be awarded the IB Diploma.

-- 6) Continuation from Pre-IB to IB1 and from IB1 to IB2 is entirely at the discretion of the College.
-A student may not progress from Pre-IB to IB1 or from IB1 to IB2 if, in the judgement of the College, the student's academic progress and/or behaviour are unsatisfactory. - 7) The subject choices allocated to the applicant will be as stated in the offer letter.
-Final subject allocations rest with the College and any changes to the choice, allocation or availability of subjects will be entirely at the sole discretion of the College. - 8) Diploma students will be required to comply with the regulations of the Diploma Programme as set out by the IBO.
-Students must study six subjects, three at Higher Level (with approximately 240 hours of classes over the two years) and three at Standard Level (with approximately 150 hours of classes over the two years) see Annex 3.
-The six subjects must include representatives from each of Groups 1-5, plus either a subject from Group 6 or another subject from the other groups. - 9) Students must also study Theory of Knowledge (approximately 100 hours of classes over the two years), participate in the CAS programme, (show evidence of achieving 7 learning outcomes) and write an Extended Essay.
-In addition, they will be required to: - 1. include English as one of their subjects - 2. participate in the PSHE programme - 3. participate in special events such as International Days and study visits - 10) "Certificate" students (those following a Diploma Course Programme) will have a Programme of Study that includes but is not limited to: - 1. classes in at least 5 subjects from the DP hexagon - 2. participation in the PSHE programme - 3. participation in special events such as International Days and study visits - 11) International Baccalaureate Diploma Programme languages - 1. we endeavour to offer each student tuition in the literature of their native language.
+6) Continuation from Pre-IB to IB1 and from IB1 to IB2 is entirely at the discretion of the College.
+A student may not progress from Pre-IB to IB1 or from IB1 to IB2 if, in the judgement of the College, the student's academic progress and/or behaviour are unsatisfactory.

+7) The subject choices allocated to the applicant will be as stated in the offer letter.
+Final subject allocations rest with the College and any changes to the choice, allocation or availability of subjects will be entirely at the sole discretion of the College.

+8) Diploma students will be required to comply with the regulations of the Diploma Programme as set out by the IBO.
+Students must study six subjects, three at Higher Level (with approximately 240 hours of classes over the two years) and three at Standard Level (with approximately 150 hours of classes over the two years) - see Annex 3.
+The six subjects must include representatives from each of Groups 1-5, plus either a subject from Group 6 or another subject from the other groups.

+9) Students must also study Theory of Knowledge (approximately 100 hours of classes over the two years), participate in the CAS programme, (show evidence of achieving 7 learning outcomes) and write an Extended Essay.
+In addition, they will be required to:

+- 1. include English as one of their subjects - 2. participate in the PSHE programme - 3. participate in special events such as International Days and study visits

+10) IB Courses students will have a Programme of Study that includes but is not limited to:

+- 1. classes in as any subjects as is feasible from the six subject groups depending on the needs of the individual student - 2. participation in the PSHE programme - 3. participation in special events such as International Days and study visits - 11) International Baccalaureate Diploma Programme languages - 1. we endeavour to offer each student tuition in the literature of their native language.
 Languages currently offered are: - 1.
-HL & SL: English; German; Italian - 2.
-SL only: Albanian; , Chinese, Czech, , French, , Japanese, Norwegian, Polish, Portuguese, Russian, Slovakian, Serbian, Spanish, Swedish, , Ukrainian, Icelandic, Slovene, Danish, Farsi, Greek, Burmese, Bulgarian, Lithuanian - 2.
+HL & SL: English, German, Italian, Russian, French - 2.
+SL only: Albanian, Chinese, Dutch , French, Japanese, Norwegian, Polish, Portuguese, Russian, Serbian, Spanish, Swedish, , Ukrainian, Danish, Greek, Latvian, Bulgarian, Korean - 2.
 We review the provision of modern foreign languages in relation to demand.
-Languages currently offered are:

-- 1. Language & Literature HL & SL: English (This can replace Literature for native or fluent English speakers) - 2.
-B HL & SL: English; French; German; Spanish; Chinese B - 3. ab initio SL: Mandarin Chinese, Spanish - 3.
+Languages currently offered are: - 1.
+Language & Literature HL & SL: English (This can replace Literature for native or fluent English speakers) - 2.
+B HL & SL: English, French, German, Spanish, Mandarin Chinese B - 3. ab initio SL: Mandarin Chinese, Spanish, German - 3.
 From the start of the course teachers identify students who need English language support.
 This is then provided in small group or one to one teaching.